chpc-tech-eval/scc/tutorial3/README.md

 1. Parameterize the following variables for the QV experiment

-  You'll need to parameterize the following variables, in order to generate the QV circuits and run them on a backend and on an ideal simulator:
+   These are used to generate the QV circuits and run them on a backend and on an ideal simulator:
    * `qubits`: number or list of physical qubits to be simulated for the experiment,
    * `depth`: meaning the number of discrete time steps during which the circuit can run gates before the qubits decohere.
    * `shots`: used for sampling statistics, number of repetitions of each circuit.

 1. Run the benchmark by executing the script you've just written:
    ```bash